Timeline of Alex Rodriguez's Rise and Fall

 Is This the End of the A-Rod Era?

 MLB made a clear attempt to clean up the mess left behind by the Biogenesis scandal.
-For A-Rod's part, he is now finally and officially suspended for his suspected use of PEDs, and for the actions he took in trying to cover up his illegal doping.
-He is now suspended for the rest of this season as well as the 2014 campaign, and at 38 years old it will be difficult for him to get back into the game after missing over a year of playing time.
+For A-Rod's part, was officially suspended for his suspected use of PEDs, and for the actions he took in trying to cover up his illegal doping.
+He will be suspended for the entire 2014 campaign, and at 38 years old it will be difficult for him to get back into the game after missing over a year of playing time.

 Going forward, things look bleak for Rodriguez.
-It's hard to imagine him avoiding a suspension that will extend beyond 211 games including possible playoff games.
+It's hard to imagine him avoiding a suspension that will extend less than the 162 plus postseason that was ruled by Horowitz.
 Assuming that he is suspended through 2014, he would have to try to come back to MLB at the age of 39 years old, and he will turn 40 during the 2015 season.

 Rodriguez has already experienced a significant decline in offense over the past several years, and having multiple hip surgeries in the past won't help him either.
 He has suffered too much wear and tear on his body to be productive in his 40s like teammate Mariano Rivera.